felixleopoldo/benchpress/docs/source/dev_guide.rst

 To add more algorithms, datasets or other functionalities fork the repository https://github.com/felixleopoldo/benchpress.
-If you run into problems or have other questions just send an email to felix leopoldo rios gmail com.
+For problems, bug reporting, or questions please raise an issue or start a discussion.